nirlanka/nirmall.github.io/_posts/blog/2017-01-10-python-nose-testing.md

 Confused?
 Don't worry, I'll be trying to explain this philosophy through some very simple examples.

+You can see sample code repo, [unit-testing](https://github.com/NirmalL/unit-testing) for the files, but you don't need to. ;)

 ## Writing a trigonometry library

 No, no, don't worry about what little you remember about trigonometry or anything too mathematical.